OpenSecuritySummit/oss-website/content/sessions/2022/mini-summits/Mar/Governance/Ideas-for-Graph-dbs-like-Neo4j.md

 ## About this session

-This session focus on innovative uses cases for Graph Databases, like for example Neo4j:
+This session will focus on innovative uses cases for Graph Databases, like for example Neo4j:

+### security specific

-- Using Graph DBs in Threat Models
+- Using Graphs in Threat Models
+- Mapping out Cyber Threat Intelligence, for example using [STIX](https://oasis-open.github.io/cti-documentation/stix/intro.html)
-- Using Graph Dbs for Risk Management
+- Using Graphs for Risk Management
+- Using GitHub Repos to hold Graph/Neo4J data
+- Using Graphs to map network architectures, DNS entries
+- Using Graphs to map Attack Trees and Real-World incidents
+- Using Graphs to map AWS IAMs relationships and usage

+### Scalability
 - How Neo4J compares with Jira (when Jira is used as a Graph DB)
 - Why Jira + Elastic are a very powerful 'Graph DB'
 - Javascript APIs to visualise Neo4J data
-- Using GitHub Repos to hold Neo4J data
 - Using Neo4j with Hugo (and static generated sites)
 - The power of screenshots of Neo4j visualisations
 - The power of creating 'search paths' with Edges